abouroumine/go-grpc-jwt/README.md

-# gRPC-v2
+# gRPC-v3
-Advanced GRPC Implementation of Unary / Stream gRPC Communications.
+Implementation of the JWT for the gRPC communication in Golang.